santolucito/santolucito.github.io/COMS1002/index.md

 # Computing in Context: Computing and the Arts

-Learning Objectives:
+Key Learning Objectives:

+- Write code to generate and manipulate multimedia
+- Discuss issues of authorship in AI generated/assisted art
+- Understand the various roles in computational art - who is the audience, who is the artist, who is the programmer?
+- Contextualize computational art in its place.
+How is computational art presented, and how does that presentation changes its meaning?

+Other learning objectives:

 - Know resources to further explore areas of interest
 - Understand key areas and issues in computational art
 - Have the confidence to work with code in an array of artistic domains
-- Discuss issues of authorship in AI generated/assisted art

 ## Pre-context labs